 Let’s take a peek at the most likely trends in employee rewards and recognition in 2020:

-Employees being digitally savvy are accustomed to instant results in each and every sphere of their lives.
-What matters a lot of employees is that they want to be recognized at the right time and in the right way.
-Hence, organizations are required to make the reward and recognition programs technologically advanced and mobile.
-Thus, if the organization realized that something is worthy of being recognized, it should be done instantaneously instead of waiting for a particular time to bring the efforts of an employee to the forefront.
+Employees being digitally savvy, want to see instant gratification in every sphere of their lives.
+Hence, they want recognition at the right time and in the right way.
+Hence, organizations need to make reward and recognition programs technologically advanced and mobile.

 To stay updated on the latest HiFives blogs follow us on Twitter (@MyHiFives)